Scaling of highly excited Schr\"odinger-Poisson eigenstates and universality of their rotation curves: Model

 \subsection{Implementation}

-Eigenstates $\{\varepsilon_n,\,f_n(r),\,\phi_n(r),v_n(r)\}_{n=0}^\infty$ are numerically simulated up to high excitation indices ($n \le 80$) following the implementation described by \citet{Bernstein1998} (see also \citep{Harrison2003}).
+Eigenstates $\{\varepsilon_n,\,f_n(r),\,\phi_n(r),v_n(r)\}_{n=0}^\infty$ are numerically computed up to high excitation indices ($n \le 80$) following the implementation described by \citet{Bernstein1998} (see also \citep{Harrison2003}).
 The numerical scheme employs two nested iterative procedures: an outer iteration handles the representation of the infinite domain, while an inner iteration solves problem \eqref{eq:ChoquardPoisson} on a fixed domain.
 Specifically, the outer iterative procedure progressively extends the computational domain until the eigenvalue correction falls below a specific tolerance.
 The inner procedure decouples problem \eqref{eq:ChoquardPoisson} by using previous-step approximations (or an initial guess for the first step) for the unknowns $f(r)$ and $\phi(r)$, solving the resulting approximate problem to achieve increasingly accurate solutions.

-To verify algorithmic robustness, simulations were performed with various spatial grid refinements.
+To verify algorithmic robustness, numerical computations were performed with various spatial grid refinements.
 This validation process allowed to monitor the quality of the results, confirming reliability up to $n=80$, while results for higher excitation indices were deemed insufficiently accurate for this study and excluded from the analysis.